Passing data to the process

 ## Mapping form data to BPMN process variables

-Integrating the request (form) with the BPMN process (the EximeeBPMS engine, in the case of the Eximee platform) requires mapping data from the request model to **process variables**.
-This makes it possible for data entered by the user in the form to automatically feed the workflow process (e.g. used in decision gateways, script tasks, or passed to services).
+Integrating the request (form) with the BPMN process (the EximeeBPMS engine, in the case of the Eximee platform) requires mapping the data from the request model to **process variables**.
+Thanks to this, the data entered by the user in the form can automatically feed the workflow process (e.g. used in decision gateways, script tasks, or passed to services).

 To enable the data mapping mechanism **from the request to the process**, two basic configuration steps must be performed:

-1. **Adding a special session variable `use-model-mapping`** – in Eximee Designer, in the request session variables panel (available from the application configuration level), add a variable named `use-model-mapping` and set its default value to `"true"`.
-This is a control flag for data integration; its presence informs the platform that data model mapping to the process should be active for a given request.
-If this variable is missing (or set to false), form data **will not be passed automatically** to the BPMN process.
+1. **Adding a special session variable `use-model-mapping`** – in Eximee Designer, in the request's session variables panel (available from the application configuration level), add a variable named `use-model-mapping` and set its default value to `"true"`.
+This is a control flag for data integration; its presence informs the platform that model-to-process data mapping should be active for the given request.
+If this variable is missing (or set to false), the form data **will not be automatically passed** to the BPMN process.

-2. **Configuring field-to-process-variable mapping** – when the mechanism is enabled, it becomes possible to define which data model fields correspond to which variables in the EximeeBPMS process.
-In Eximee Designer, this is done in the **Data Model tab** in the mapping section (or alternatively directly in the form’s source XML, in the `<ecModelMapping>`element).
-Appropriate **mappings**must be created, where we indicate:
+2. **Configuring field-to-process-variable mapping** – when the mechanism is enabled, it becomes possible to define which data model fields should correspond to which variables in the EximeeBPMS process.
+In Eximee Designer, this is done in the **Data Model tab** in the mapping section (or alternatively directly in the form's source XML, in the `<ecModelMapping>`element).
+Appropriate **mappings**, where we indicate:

 * **Mid (Mapping ID)** – the identifier of the source field (request).
 In practice, this is the **component identifier** associated with the component whose value we want to pass.
 In the Designer interface, this column may be labeled "Mid" and is usually filled in with, for example, *the business ID of the form field*.

-* **External / UniFlow ID** – the name of the variable in the BPMN process to which the data should be sent.
-This is exactly the process variable name visible in the process definition (e.g. in EximeeBPMS Modeler).
-In this column, therefore, we enter the *target variable key*.
+* **External / UniFlow ID** – the name of the variable in the BPMN process to which the data should go.
+This is exactly the name of the process variable visible in the process definition (e.g. in EximeeBPMS Modeler).
+In this column, we therefore provide *the target variable key*.

-After adding the mapping entries, the platform will automatically link the indicated fields with the appropriate process variables.
-In practice, this means that when the process is started (the BPMN instance is launched) or a token is sent to the next step:
+After adding the mapping entries, the platform will automatically associate the indicated fields with the appropriate process variables.
+In practice, this means that when starting the process (starting a BPMN instance) or sending a token to the next step:

-* the system will read values of the fields defined in the mapping from the data model,
+* the system will retrieve the values of the fields defined in the mapping from the data model,

-* it will create process variables with the names given in the External ID,
+* it will create process variables with the names given in External ID,

-* and assign the appropriate values from the request to those variables.
+* it will assign the corresponding values from the request to those variables.

-For example, if the request contains a field *Company NIP* linked in the model under the key `nip`, and in the BPMN process we want to use a variable named `companyTaxId`, then after setting the **Mid** = `nip` and **External ID** = `companyTaxId`, the engine will create the variable `companyTaxId` at process start and pass the value from the field `nip` of the application.
+For example, if the request contains a field *Company tax ID* associated with the model under the key `nip`, and in the BPMN process we want to use a variable named `companyTaxId`, then after setting the mapping **MID** = `nip` and **External ID** = `companyTaxId`, the engine will create the variable `companyTaxId` and pass to it the value from the field `nip` of the application.

-The mapping configuration can be stored in the form definition in an XML block.
-Below is an example of a request source code fragment with model mapping enabled (ecModelMapping):
+Mapping configuration can be saved in the form definition in an XML block.
+Below is an example of a request source-code fragment with model mapping enabled (ecModelMapping):

 ```xml